TiagoRCunha/Asteroids-Unity/README.md

 ## How to Play

 - Clone this project and setup on your Unity or
-- double click on asteroids.x86_64
+- double click on asteroids.x86_64 (Linux build) or
+- enter in asteroids_windows path and double click asteroids.exe (windows)

 ## Preview